| Title: | Explore the Innards of 'ggplot2' Objects |

 In plots with several layers, it is possible that more than one layer

-matches the class name passed to match_type
+matches the class name passed to match_type.
+It is also possible to

-pass a numeric vector with multiple indexes through parameter idx
+pass a numeric vector with multiple indexes through parameter idx.

 In both cases multiple layers will be operated upon, but their relative